parsegon/math-css/README.md

 Support soon to be added for :

 * Character decorators (such as vectors)
 *

 Stay tuned for added power with http://mathex.io (still in alpha).

 ![Render Example](/example/render6.png)

+**New in 2.5.0**
+* Added support for Matrixes
+* Added support for display in white

 **What's MathCSS good for?**
 * Quick depictions of integrals, summations, products, and alike.